Finger-lickingly tasty, sweet and sticky chicken wings

 These are fantastic hot, but also lovely served cold.
-Pomegranate molasses makes a perfect accompaniment for any type of chicken—wings or even legs are a great budget way to feed a crowd.
+Pomegranate molasses makes a perfect accompaniment for any type of chicken—wings or even legs are a great budget way to feed the family.

-If you halve the amount of oil in the marinade and slather a whole chicken (label anglaise would be ideal for a celebration) with it before roasting you’ll produce quite a bird to serve as a centrepiece for your patio table.
+If you halve the amount of oil in the marinade and slather a whole chicken with it before roasting you’ll produce quite a bird to serve as a centrepiece for your table.

 12-14 chicken wings